Morozzzko/Morozzzko.github.io/_drafts/2019-11-16-making-the-most-of-your-result-objects.html.md

 * [Interactor](https://github.com/collectiveidea/interactor) and [ActiveInteractor](https://github.com/aaronmallen/activeinteractor) use `context` as a form of result object
 * [dry-transaction](https://dry-rb.org/gems/dry-transaction/0.13/) and [dry-monads](https://dry-rb.org/gems/dry-monads/1.0/) use Result (Either) monad as a result object
 * We store the result in the service/use case/interactor's instance attributes
-* We build our own result objects in our projects
+* We build our own result objects for our projects

 In this article, I will try and explain what a result object is, why do we use them and how to make them as useful as possible.
 We will walk through the design and implementation of our own result object using plain Ruby.
 As a bonus, we will supercharge it using `yield` and Ruby 2.7's [pattern matching](https://medium.com/cedarcode/ruby-pattern-matching-1e84cab3b44a).